Leh-Ann/app-dev/README.md

 ---

-## Themes and Lessons

-- The **passage of time** and how it changes people.
-- The importance of **cherishing fleeting moments** with loved ones.
-- Understanding that **emotional growth** can happen even centuries later.
-- The value of **legacy** — how memories and kindness can outlast a lifetime.

----

 ## Memorable Quote
 > “I probably just want someone to remember who I am.
 Even if only a little.
 The purpose of life is to be known and remembered.
 Only a little.
 You just need to change someone’s life.
 That’s all, I’m sure.”